-Data Models play a crucial role because they define the harmonized representation formats and semantics that will be used by applications both to consume and to publish data.
+Data Models play a crucial role because they define the harmonized representation formats and semantics that will be used by applications both to consume and publish data.

-The FIWARE Foundation, TM Forum, IUDX, and other entities to join, are leading a joint collaboration program to support the adoption of a reference architecture and compatible common data models that underpin a digital market of interoperable and replicable smart solutions in multiple sectors, starting with smart cities.
+The FIWARE Foundation, TM Forum, IUDX, and other entities to join, are leading a joint collaboration program to support the adoption of a reference architecture and compatible standard data models that underpin a digital market of interoperable and replicable smart solutions in multiple sectors, starting with smart cities.

 This GitHub organization structure contains JSON Schemas and documentation on Smart Data Models for different Smart Domains.
-For each Domain (industrial sector) there is a repository containing as submodules the link to the Subjects containing all the data models related.
+For each Domain (industrial sector) there is a repository containing as submodules the link to the Subjects having all the data models related.
 And some other shared elements for all the domains.

 For each Vertical(Subject) there is a repository containing the data models related to that vertical.
 These repositories do admit pull requests regarding data models.

 - Don’t just standardize, be agile and standardize

 - Normalize real cases

 - Be open

 - Don’t be overly specific

 If you want to read the agile standardization manifesto’s complete explanation a one-page document is located at the root of our data models repository.